DSRCorporation/hiero-did-sdk-js/packages/registrar/README.md

 # @hiero-did-sdk/registrar

-This package provides the core functions for registering and managing Decentralized Identifiers (DIDs) on the Hedera network within the [Hashgraph DID SDK](https://github.com/DSRCorporation/hiero-did-sdk-js).
+This package provides the core functions for registering and managing Decentralized Identifiers (DIDs) on the Hedera network within the Hiero DID SDK.
 It offers a streamlined interface for creating, updating, and deactivating DIDs, ensuring secure and verifiable DID operations.

 Specifically, this package provides the `createDID`, `updateDID`, and `deactivateDID` functions.
 These functions allow you to: